vt-digital-libraries-platform/FixityEventRule/README.md

 - tests - Unit tests for this application code.
 - template.yaml - A template that defines this application's AWS resources.

-The application uses several AWS resources, including Lambda functions, Athema, CloudWatch, and Step Functions.
+The application uses several AWS resources, including Lambda functions, Athena, AWS SNS, CloudWatch, and Step Functions.
 These resources are defined in the `template.yaml` file in this project.

 ## Architecure Overview